rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 :::

 ::: incubating
+This is so very incubating that it's not even released yet!
+We are looking for feedback though.
+Join us in the [Rundeck Community Forums](https://community.pagerduty.com/forum/c/rundeck) to talk more about it.
 :::

 This plugin allows Jobs to export a JSON file as the result of an execution, which will be stored alongside the output log file.
 The JSON file can be retrieved via the API as JSON data, and shown in the GUI.